austinulfers/roundnet-ai-showcase/assets/markdown/index.md

 ![Roundnet AI Horizontal Logo](/img/logos/Roundnet%20AI%20Logo_Horz_Blk.png)

-### The tool that automatically allows you to track scoring, player & team stats, and train your serves like you've never been able to before.
+### The tool that automatically tracks scoring, stats, and allows you to train your serves like you've never been able to before.

-# Coming Summer 2023
+Any and all feedback can be sent directly to **roundnetai@gmail.com**

+If you would like the chance to participate in our alpha testing, please sign up for our mailing list [here](https://forms.gle/yUViuQKE48viBkSV9)!

-# Updates
+## Blog Updates

-## Tracking Player Stats using AI for Roundnet.
+### Tracking Player Stats using AI for Roundnet.

 *Published: November 8th, 2022*